Create calculation and rollup properties

 - A contact property that calculates the average Amount of a contact's associated deals.

-Please note: depending on your HubSpot subscription, there is a limit to the number of calculation properties you can create.
+Depending on your HubSpot subscription, there is a limit to the number of calculation properties you can create.

 - In your HubSpot account, click the settings settings icon in the top navigation bar.